4026/unity-svn-branch-strategy-doc/index.md

 1. [Project organization is no monster][Croci], Bruno Croci, _Made With Unity_, January 2017
 1. [A successful git branching model][Driessen], Vincent Driessen, _nvie.com_, January 2010
 1. [Version control: Effective use, issues and thoughts, from a gamedev perspective][Davis], Ash Davis, _Gamasutra_, Nov 2016
+    - While I haven't specifically cited this article in the above document, and the branch/fork strategy described therein is unsuitable for use on a project with a production build in the wild, I feel that it nonetheless offers a useful primer on good version control habits in game development.

 [Atwood]: https://blog.codinghorror.com/software-branching-and-parallel-universes/